-- 4.15 As well as issuing regulatory judgements, we also publish regulatory notices.
-Regulatory notices are issued in response to an event of regulatory importance (for example, a finding of a breach of a consumer standard that has or may cause serious harm) that, in accordance with our obligation to be transparent, we wish to make public. - 4.16 We do not publish regulatory judgements in relation to local authority registered providers because the economic standards are not applicable to them.
-However, the consumer standards do apply to local authority registered providers and, as with all registered providers, if we find serious detriment in relation to such a standard, we may issue a regulatory notice as we would for other providers. - 4.17 We also do not publish regulatory judgements for registered providers which own fewer than 1,000 social housing units.
-However, if we have evidence that such a provider is in breach of an economic standard, or we find serious detriment as a result of a breach of a consumer standard, we may issue a regulatory notice. - 4.18 On occasion, we may use regulatory notices to put specific findings about a provider into the public domain, even though they do not impact on the provider's existing published grades.
+- 4.16 As well as issuing regulatory judgements, we also publish regulatory notices.
+Regulatory notices are issued in response to an event of regulatory importance (for example, a finding of a breach of a consumer standard that has or may cause serious harm) that, in accordance with our obligation to be transparent, we wish to make public. - 4.17 We do not publish regulatory judgements in relation to local authority registered providers because the economic standards are not applicable to them.
+However, the consumer standards do apply to local authority registered providers and, if we find serious detriment in relation to a consumer standard, we may issue a regulatory notice as we would for other providers. - 4.18 We also do not publish regulatory judgements for registered providers which own fewer than 1,000 social housing units.
+However, if we have evidence that such a provider is in breach of an economic standard, or we find serious detriment as a result of a breach of a consumer standard, we may issue a regulatory notice.

+4.19 On occasion, we may use regulatory notices to put specific findings about a provider into the public domain, even though they do not impact on the provider's existing published grades.